varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

-# Dell Optiplex 3020 Hackintosh Catalina 10.15
+# Dell Optiplex 3020 Hackintosh Catalina 10.15 + OpenCore 0.6.3
 This repository contains a guide on how to install macOS Catalina on the Dell Optiplex 3020, with the neccesary files.

 ## Intro